scala/docs.scala-lang/_overviews/toolkit/upickle-parse-json.md

 To access the `"name"` field, we do `json("name")` and then call `str` to type it as a string.

-To access the elements by index in a JSON array, you can do as follows:
+To access the elements by index in a JSON array,

 {% tabs 'array' %}
 {% tab 'Scala 2 and 3' %}